datumgeek/orbital-eye/libs/orbital-eye/e02-visualize/README.md

-# orbital-eye-e02-visualize
+# @orbital-eye/e02-visualize Sample

-## Overview

-The open-source [Porrtal](https://github.com/comcast/porrtal) project provides a platform for easily creating and IDE-like user experience for your React application.
+The open-source [Porrtal](https://github.com/comcast/porrtal) project provides a platform for easily creating an IDE-like user experience for your React application.

 React components are independent and reusable bits of code that typically occupy a rectangular area of the UI.